 All other standards that NZMEB is offering will be done in the same way.
 The NCEA assessment is a subset of their exam.

 NZMEB will not be assessing Level 3 Performance in a single exam.
 NZQA does not allow this and NZMEB has set up all systems to work within the specifications of the NZQA standards.
-Entrants will be required to upload their first programme/performance onto a private YouTube channel - details of which must be sent to the NZMEB Office at firstname.lastname@example.org or on a flash drive sent to the NZMEB Office, PO Box 7019, Tauranga 3148, by the end of the month prior to their exam (31st of July for the August Exam Session or 30th November for the December Exam Session).
+Entrants will be required to send their first programme to the NZMEB Office at email@example.com using a reputable upload service such as Google Drive by the end of the month prior to their exam (31st of July for the August Exam Session or 30th November for the December Exam Session).

 As far as how many performances and pieces the students have to perform for each standard, please be assured that NZQA has undertaken very rigorous alignment and they have ensured that all conditions for the standard can be met 100%.
 NZMEB is accountable to NZQA through internal and external moderation just like any other NCEA provider.
 Their work will be moderated internally by experienced NCEA assessors and then sent for external moderation each year as appropriate.